-Empowering Picture Books with Muslim Characters
+Encouraging Inclusivity: A Selection of Picture Books with Muslim Characters for the Classroom

 Disclosure: This post contains affiliate links.
 If you purchase anything through them, I will get a small referral fee and you will be supporting me and my blog at no extra cost to you, so thank you!
 You can find more information here.